samsartor/text-generation-webui-wrapper/instructions.md

-# Instructions for Hello World
+# Instructions for Stable Diffusion

-Instructions go here.
-These appear to the user in the UI on the Service page under **Instructions**.

-You are allowed to include basic [Markdown formatting](https://www.markdownguide.org/basic-syntax).
+Stable diffusion is an AI model for image generation.
+It is easiest to use in text2image mode.